Welcome to our latest free professional learning series on personal blogging!

 Blogs are an important part of many educators’ PLN (Personal Learning Network).

-Refer to The State of Educational blogging in 2014 for more information on why educators use blogs.
+Refer to The Current State of Educational blogging in 2016 for more information on why educators use blogs.

 Your personal / professional blog extends your relationships outside of your school and allows you to connect with global educators who all willingly help each other.